 Do you have a Green thumb?
 Love nature walks?
 Curious about the native bushes and trees or maybe you’re just curious about the name of that plant the neighbors are growing in their front yard.
 Well, there’s an app for that, and it’s called PlantSnap.
 This is our real-life PlantSnap review.

 Want to check it out?
-Click to find out more here.
+Click to see reviews on iTunes here.

 If you have even the slightest inclination to identify the trees, bushes, plants and flora around you then, this app can help you out quickly.

 If you’ve ever spent long hours researching and comparing pictures of various plants online, trying to determine the species of a plant you just found, you’ll understand the value of PlantSnap.
 This app is able to recognize more than 103,000 species of plants,PLUS identify most of the species you can encounter in North America or Europe almost instantly.

 The nice part, as every new picture is added, their database grows, and with more data, comes better chances the next person will be able to identify their plant easier.

 With PlantSnap, identifying an unknown plant species is literally a snap.
 All you need to do, once you’ve downloaded the app to your tablet or smartphone (both Android or Apple) is:

 - Open PlantSnap and snap a clear picture of the plant in question, whether it’s a picture of the flower, leaves or other distinguishable area of the plant.

 - Upload the picture to PlantSnap and let it do it’s magic.

 - PlantSnap will instantly identify your plant in its vast database and give you a few choices based on similar findings